 Calvin alone was responsible for the committal of Servetus to the flames.
 Calvin had complete control of the Geneva Republic and was the leader of the council.
-He had once before "saved" Geneva from the Anabaptists.
-The council was therefore ready to pay him any honor.

-It is useless to undertake to defend Calvin.
-At best it can be said he pleaded for a milder method of execution.
-Yet who shall say that slowly bleeding away at the sharp point of a sword is a more merciful death than being consumed by angry flames?
-If Calvin were averse to the burning or execution of Servetus, it is strange that he followed his barbarous "taking off" with a vigorous vindication of the propriety of banishing or slaying obnoxious heretics.
-It is well known that Luther and Beza and Melanchthon applauded the deed.
-Dr. Philip Schaff silences the tongues of those who would exonerate Calvin and the Reformers from any culpability in the execution of heretics.
-He says: "Calvin wished the sword to be substituted for the stake in the case of Servetus; but as to the right and duty of the death penalty for obstinate heretics he had not the slightest misgiving, and it is only on this ground that his conduct in the tragedy can be in any way justified or at least explained."
-1
+He had once before " saved " Geneva from the Anabaptists.
+The council was therefore ready to pay him any honor. best it can be said he pleaded for a milder method of execution.
+Yet who shall say that slowly bleeding away at the sharp point of a sword is a more merciful death than being consumed by angry flames ?
+If Calvin were averse to the burning or execution of Servetus, it is strange that he followed his barbarous "taking off " with a vigorous vindifor the stake in the case of Servetus; but as to the right and duty of the death penalty for obstinate heretics he had not the slightest misgiving, and it is only on this ground that his conduct in the tragedy can be in any way justified or at least explained."1